The Complete Ecommerce SEO Guide for Beginners

 • Entice Google searchers to click on it

-Here are a few extra things you can do to get even better results from your title tags:
+Here are a few extra things to do to get even better results from your title tags:

 • Mention a deal (e.g., “25% off”)